Bridges leads Suns over injury-depleted Pelicans 124-111

-Bridges led all scorers with his 27 points and Devin Booker added 16 to lead the Suns over the injury-depleted New Orleans Pelicans 124-111 on Friday.
+PHOENIX (AP)Mikal Bridges scored a season-high 27 points, Devin Booker added 16 and the Phoenix Suns beat the injury-depleted New Orleans Pelicans 124-111 on Friday night.

-”My teammates just keep finding me all the time,” said Bridges, who grew up in Philadelphia and was a college star at Villanova. ”Just playing hard, staying aggressive, that’s really it.”

 The Suns’ usual scoring stars were fairly quiet but they got a productive game from Bridges and their bench players.
 Torrey Craig finished with 13 points on 6-of-6 shooting, Cameron Payne added 12 points and Bismack Biyombo had 11 points and 13 rebounds.